switchupcb/copygen/README.md

 As a result, passing pointers to functions is more efficient **if the byte size of a pointer is less than the total byte size of the struct member's references**.
 However, be advised that doing so adds memory to the heap _[which can result in less performance](https://medium.com/@vCabbage/go-are-pointers-a-performance-optimization-a95840d3ef85)_.

 You can read this article for more information on memory: [What Every Programmer Should Know About Memory](https://lwn.net/Articles/250967/).

+## Contributing

+You can contribute to this repository by viewing the [Project Structure](CONTRIBUTING.md).